ctrl-alt-del-world/midway/README.md

     * Meta Card support for SEO with Tabs
     * Common modularity patterns
   * 📰 Posts
+  * 📫 Subscriptions sync'd from Shopify/Recharge
   * 🛍 Products & Variants
     * Products have default settings for `title`, `slug`, `defaultPrice`, `id`, `productId`.
+    * Products have a subscription flag so you can easily hide recharge duplicated products + a subscription reference for linking to the recharge related subscription
     * Variants have default settings for `id`, `productId`, `variantId`, `title`, `variantTitle`, `sku`, and `price`.
     * The `web/src/lambda/shopify` file will generate new Sanity documents with these default fields.